github/issue-labeler/README.md

 When you reach a point where you'd like to update your labels and regular expressions and it could cause a conflict with historic issues, simply update your issue template to include `issue_labeler_regex_version=2` and create the file `.github/labeler-v2.yml`.
 The issue will automatically be matched to the correct set of regular expressions.

 Set `versioned-regex` to any valid regular expression that should be used to capture the version number from the issue.
 The first match will be used should multiple be found.

+Set `body-missing-regex-label` to the name of the label that should be added to an issue where the specified `version-regex` can't be found.
+This is useful for when your users accidentally delete this value.
+Leave this blank if you don't want to use this functionality.